Solo Travel Guide

 Dress Appropriately

 Dress modestly, especially in indigenous communities.
 Cover shoulders and knees.
-This shows respect and helps you blend in.
-Avoid flashy jewelry or expensive accessories.
+Avoid flashy jewelry.

 Choose Accommodation Wisely

-Stay in well-reviewed hostels or hotels in safe neighborhoods.
+Stay in well-reviewed hostels.
 Female-only dorms are available in most hostels.
-Read recent reviews from other solo female travelers.
+Read recent reviews.

 Use Trusted Transportation

-Book shuttles through your accommodation or reputable companies.
+Book shuttles through your accommodation.
 Use Uber in Guatemala City.
-Avoid public buses for long distances—tourist shuttles are safer and more comfortable.
+Avoid unofficial transport.

 Connect with Other Travelers

-Join hostel activities, take group tours, or use apps like Meetup.
-Many solo female travelers team up for certain activities or destinations, providing both safety and companionship.
+Join hostel activities, take group tours.
+Many solo female travelers team up for safety and companionship.

 Avoid Walking at Night